Peyton Randolph House

-The Peyton Randolph House, also known as the Randolph-Peachy House, is a historic house museum in Colonial Williamsburg, Virginia.
+The Peyton Randolph House, also known as the Randolph-Peachey House, is a historic house museum in Colonial Williamsburg, Virginia.
 Its oldest portion dating to about 1715, it is one of the museum's oldest surviving buildings.
 It was designated a National Historic Landmark in 1973 as the home of Founding Father Peyton Randolph (1721–1775), the first and third President of the Continental Congress.